vedph/cadmus-doc/migration/rendering/config-samples.md

 As you can see, `body` contains a set of children `div` elements, each representing a row of text blocks; its ID, starting with `r`, is built from the item's ordinal number plus the row's ordinal number.
 So, `r1_1` is item 1, row 1; while `r2_1` is item 2, row 1.

 In turn, each of these "row" `div` elements contains text mixed with `seg` elements.
-These `seg` elements are used to wrap any arbitrarily defined portion of text under an ID, so that it can be referenced from a TEI standoff file.
+These `seg` elements are used to wrap any arbitrarily defined portion of text under an ID, so that it can be referenced from a TEI stand-off file.
 So, with reference to the text blocks model, each block here is either a text node (when it has no links), or a `seg` element (when it has 1 or more links).

 Each `seg` element has an ID defined by `b` (=block) followed by the item's ordinal number, the text blocks row's ordinal number, and the block ordinal number.